 Audrey & Givenchy: A Fashion Love Affair by Cindy De La Hoz

 Audrey & Givenchy is a swoon-worthy book that details the decades-long fashionable friendship between Audrey Hepburn and fashion designer Hubert de Givenchy.
 From their first meeting in which he didn’t know who she was until her untimely death, together they created some of the most memorable cinematic and real-life fashion.

-It’s mainly a picture book with some descriptions about the unforgettable fashion of Sabrina, Breakfast at Tiffany’s, Funny Face and more, as well as such iconic styles like little black dresses, bateau necklines and capri pants.
+It’s mainly a picture book with some descriptions of the unforgettable fashion of Sabrina, Breakfast at Tiffany’s, Funny Face, and more, as well as iconic styles like little black dresses, bateau necklines, and capri pants.